Do's and Don'ts

 - Avoid directly asking someone what they belong to.
 This can come across as an insensitive or divisive question.
 In Ethiopia, people generally ask one another what region they are from or language they speak, and make an informed guess about the person’s tribe or from there.

 - Avoid complaining, raising your voice or showing public anger/frustration about petty or minor inconveniences.
-Ethiopians are generally tolerant and stoic people, and are very unlikely to make a scene if something aggravates them (see Stoicism in Core Concepts).
+Ethiopians are generally tolerant and stoic people, and are very unlikely to make a scene if something aggravates them (see Tolerance, Patience and Stoicism in Core Concepts).